-(g) Construction of a private residential pleasure craft dock.
-The construction of a dock, including a community dock, designed for pleasure craft only, for the private, noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple-family residences.
-A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities, or other accessory uses or developments.
+(gh) Construction of a private residential pleasure craft dock., including a community dock, The construction of a dock, including a community dock, designed for pleasure craft only, for the private, noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple-family residences.
+A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities, or other appurtenancesaccessory uses or developments.
 Dollar thresholds in this exemption are established in RCW 90.58.030(3)(e) as adjusted for inflation by the office of financial management.
-This exemption is limited to one dock per waterfront parcel and applies if either:
+This exception exemption is limited to one dock per waterfront parcel and applies if either:

-(i) In salt waters, the fair market value of the dock does not exceed two thousand five hundred dollars (\$2,500).
+(i) In salt waters, the fair market value of the dock does not exceed two thousand five hundred dollars (\$2,500).; or